 - Monitor DTT signal : global_<protocol-name>_monitor_transaction, e.g. global_uart_monitor_transaction(instance number, channel)

-See DTT record hierarchy in Table 1.
+See DTT record hierarchy in Table 1 for more details.

 Compile scripts

 In the script folder in the root directory the compile_all.do compiles all UVVM components.
 This script may be called with one to three input arguments.
 The first input argument is the directory of the script folder at the root directory from the working directory.
 The second input argument is the target directory of the compiled libraries, by default every library is compiled in a sim folder in the corresponding components directory.
 The third input argument is the directory to a custom component list in .txt format.
 The script will only compile the components listed in that file.
 By default, the script uses the file component_list.txt located in uvvm/script.
 This file can be modified so that only some components are compiled.